 - Practice typical interview questions.
 By formulating your answers ahead of time, you will likely feel more confident in your answers, and will be more likely to impress the interviewer(s).
 Be sure to practice different types of questions (behavioral/scenario questions, etc.)

-- Can you describe a typical day or week for the person in this position?
+- Can you describe a typical day or week for this role?

-- What will the biggest challenges be for the person in this job?
+- What will the biggest challenges facing this department or organization?

 - How will the person in this position be evaluated?